turkeryilmaz/openairinterface5g/doc/MAC/mac-usage.md

   around quickly.
 It can jump when objects move around the UE
 * `UL-RI`, `TPMI`: same as DL.

-The fourth and fifth line show HARQ-related information:
+The third and fourth line show HARQ-related information:

 * `dlsch_rounds A/B/C/D` (`32917/5113/1504/560`).
 This is the number of
   transmissions by the gNB for each round of the HARQ protocol. `A` is the first